-Finance & Accounts Outsourcing can enable QSR managements to save over 30% cost of the operational in house department.
+Finance & Accounts Outsourcing can enable QSR managements to save over 30% cost of the operation in house department.
 Human Resource Management Outsourcing saves more than 30% as against having an in-house HR department.

 F&B chains that are spread over multi-locations have a mammoth task of managing accounts and sustaining timelines for posting and documenting the same.
 This in turn leads to delayed vendor payments resulting in possible disruption of supplies across locations, procurement of substandard material at high cost from local suppliers negatively impacting customer experience and ultimately impacting brand reputation.
 In addition, managing rental & utility pay-out is equally critical for restaurants as delay in payment does not only attract late payment surcharge it also lead to shut down of premise which impacts profitability as well as the profitability and above all the major impact is on the customer experience.

 A similar situation was being faced by a leading multi-brand restaurant company with a presence in more than 200 locations pan India.
 Lack of unstandardized process and delays in the backend operations of accounts was resulting in cash ﬂow & working capital issues compounded with increased risk of revenue & inventory pilferage.
 The lack of transparency & visibility on invoice processing lifecycle was impacting vendor relationships and the company’s credit worthiness in the market.
 Delays in vendor payments was resulting in sales receipts being used to procure material at outlet level from unauthorized vendors at higher price and lower quality.